 Our EVGA budget selection is the 600 BR PSU as it provides 600W of dependable power.
 This PSU comes with an 80 Plus Bronze certification with 85% or higher efficiency.
-A 120mm long sleeve bearing fan will keep the fan quiet under typical loads.
+A 120mm long-sleeve bearing fan will keep the fan quiet under typical loads.

-The only downside to this PSU is that it’s non-modular and only comes with a 3 year warranty.
+The only downside to this PSU is that it’s non-modular and only comes with a 3-year warranty.
 However, at its price point, these features aren’t too surprising.
 This PSU is for budget gamers that need more than the typical 450W “budget” power supplies while keeping costs minimal.

-It’s also great for budget gamers that plan on purchasing a more power hungry CPU or GPU down the road without needing to also upgrade their PSU.
+It’s also great for budget gamers that plan on purchasing a more power-hungry CPU or GPU down the road without needing to also upgrade their PSU.

 Long trusted for quality PC components, Corsair started as an L2 cache manufacturer before expanding to DRAM and later a variety of PC components.
 As they are partnered with Seasonic, their PSUs are consistently ranked as some of the best available.
-They’ve earned our number three on our list.
+They’ve earned number three on our list.

 While Corsair produces excellent products, they appear to be a mixed bag in terms of customer support.
 They will honor their products, but we’ve found many reports that customer service is difficult to reach at times.
-Your experience with Corsair may, of course, vary with what we’ve seen.
+Your experience with Corsair may, of course, vary from what we’ve seen.

 With that being said, their PSUs are fantastic.
-They boast a similar warranty as the other brands with most PSUs around 3-5 years, and a handful with 7 to 10 year warranties.
+They boast a similar warranty as the other brands, with most PSUs around 3-5 years and a handful with 7 to 10-year warranties.

 ”Best Premium PSU From Corsair”